djeada/Linux-Notes/notes/services.md

 ### Enabling and Disabling Services

 To enable a service, you can use the enable command.
-This will cause the service to start automatically when the system boots up.
-The syntax for this command varies depending on the tool being used.
+This will make the service start when the system starts.
+The way this command is used depends on the tool being used.
 Here are some examples:

 Using chkconfig: